 Nevada is reciprocal with most states, with the exception of the following: Alaska, Delaware, Illinois, Iowa, Minnesota, Missouri, Ohio, South Dakota, Wisconsin, or any U.S. Territory except Guam.
 This means that if you hold a teaching certificate or license in one of these states or territories, the Department must evaluate your qualifications prior to a reciprocity decision being made.

 If you attended college in a foreign country, you must have a course-by-course evaluation of your transcript performed.
-Explore the agencies who are approved by the Nevada Department of Education for such purposes.
+Located at the bottom of this page, explore the agencies who are approved by the Nevada Department of Education for such purposes.
 Your evaluation must be included with your application for an initial teaching license.